TL;DR:

 The Mysterious Epom Ad Exchange and How to Use It

-Epom self-serve DSP is completely based on Epom ad exchange, while a WL DSP allows clients to connect their custom partners — third-party SSPs and even mobile ad exchanges to their platform.
+Epom self-serve DSP is completely based on Epom ad exchange, while a WL DSP allows clients to connect their custom partners, third-party SSPs, and even mobile ad exchanges to their platform.
 However, it happens that custom supply sources are not enough to cover your needs for now.

-Who benefits from connecting to Epom ad exchange?
 Brands, programmatic agencies, and ad networks that want to use our WL DSP product but don't have any custom connections.
 Thus, they pay us an extra fee, and we connect our partners to their white-label platform.
 Voila!

 -